Dtech-Dbug/EJS/ProgramStruct/README.md

 At this moment, let us not get into the nuances of the special keywords like `let, var, const` Although similar, they have subtle difference.
-Check the out in details here : [let vs. var vs. const in js](https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/)
+Check them out in details here, in this fine blog by FreeCodeCamp : [let vs. var vs. const in js](https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/)